hyperknot/open-protector-standard/problems_solutions.md

 The decision between -S and -M would be enforced at the competition level; for example, cross-country Cat1 events could require multi-use (-M) protectors.

 Meanwhile, H&F events with supporters might allow single-use (-S) protectors as well, as a supporter in the car can carry a spare protector.
 ## Problems with the upcoming EN draft

-*Note: As EN draft is not public and is still a work-in-progress, I'm referring to Fred Pieri's work as "EN draft".
+*Note: As the EN draft is not public and is still a work-in-progress, I'm referring to Fred Pieri's work as "EN draft".
 Fred's work can be seen in his great [video](https://www.youtube.com/watch?v=EnRK16sgj8A) and [article](https://fredvol.bitbucket.io/Misc/jerk_analysis/p2/report_jerk_p2.html).*

-I believe the main problem with the EN draft is two-fold:
+I believe the main problem with the EN draft is twofold:

 - it introduces extremely strict time duration limits
-- meanwhile entirely avoiding jerk (onset) limits
+- while entirely omitting jerk (onset) limits

-This would result in killing possibly the safest harnesses today (inflatable airbags) and restricting the direction of protector developments onto honeycomb protectors.
+This would result in effectively killing arguably the safest harnesses available today (inflatable airbags) and restricting the direction of protector development to honeycomb protectors.

 These two graphs are next to each other in the NASA 1959 Eiband study: